sreitich/sreitich.github.io/_posts/2025-7-11-projectile-prediction-4.markdown

 To fix this, we need to enable `bForceSubStepping` on our `ProjectileMovement` component, decrease `MaxSimulationTimeStep`, and increase `MaxSimulationIterations`.
 This forces the projectile to break its movement into discrete steps, so hit detection can still be performed while forwarding it.

-With this, we can see the authoritative projectile being fast-forwarded on spawn, without the risk of missing collisions:
+With this, we can still fast-forward the authoritative projectile on spawn, without the risk of missing collisions:

 <video width="100%" height="100%" muted autoplay loop>
    <source src="/assets/videos/per-post/projectile-prediction-4/with-substepping.mp4" type="video/mp4">